walterhiggins/WMPJS/book-outline.md

 The *byPopulation()* function takes 2 parameters a and b both of which it assumes are Minecraft worlds.
 Each Minecraft world object has an *entities* property which is a Java list of living things.
 The entities property in turn has a *size()* function so if we want to find out how many living beings are on a world we call the world's *entities.size()* method.
 We can compare the populations by subtracting one population size from another.

 #### Term: Java Collection
 A Java Collection is like a Javascript Array - it is a collection of items.
 However, it does not have the same methods or functions and can't be used the same same we we use a Javascript Array.
 For example, in Javascript, you can find out how many items are in an array using the array's *length* property.
 A Java Collection has no such property.
 To find out how many items are in a Java Collection you need to call a *size()* method instead.
 This can be a source of problems.
 Many of the objects you'll use in your plugins will actually be Java objects.
-You need to be mindful of which objects are Javascript objects and which objects are Java objects and it's not always easy to remember.
+TODO REWORD THIS You need to be mindful of which objects are Javascript objects and which objects are Java objects and it's not always easy to remember.
 As a general rule, the *server* variable and any of its properties will all be Java objects.
 Similarly, Events and Players and Block objects are also Java objects so any of their properties will be Java objects too.
 If you want to sort a Java Collection, it's easier to first convert it to a JavaScript Array.
 ScriptCraft comes with a *utils* module which has a *array()* function to do just that.

 The code to use your new *byPopulation()* function would look like this:

-    js var utils = require('utils');
-    js var worlds = utils.array( server.worlds );
+    js var worlds = bukkit.worlds();
     js worlds.sort( byPopulation );
     js console.log( worlds );

-The first two commands load the ScriptCraft *utils* module and convert the server.worlds property to an array.
-The *server* variable is one of a few built-in variables in ScriptCraft.
-It is a Java object which refrs to the Minecraft Server.
-The `server.worlds` Java collection is converted to a Javascript array, then sorted and the results a printed to the console.
+The *bukkit.worlds()* function returns an array of all of the worlds on the server.
+It is sorted and the results are printed to the console.
 The above example demonstrates how you can apply whatever rules you like to sorting items in an array.
 Now let's talk about sorting Players...

 #### Sorting Players by name
 One way to sort players is by name.
 This isn't strictly a leaderboard in the truest sense of the word but it does demonstrate how to sort based on a player's attribute - his name.
 Create a new file called *playerSort.js* in the *scriptcraft/modules* folder and type in the following code: